 In addition, in the case of data subject to the Personal Information Protection Act, upon request of the user who owns the data, it must be immediately deleted from the system (i.e., right to be deleted or forgotten).
 Therefore, if there is a request to be forgotten from a user who has the ownership of privacy-related data, the IoT platform can process the request with two pieces of information, namely data ownership and whether or not GDPR is applied.

-Such information (i.e., ownership and gdpr-applied) can be modelled as attributes of oneM2M resources such as [contentInstance] and [container].
+Such information (i.e., ownership and gdpr-applied) can be modelled as attributes of oneM2M resources such as <contentInstance> and <container>.
 The definition of the attributes is explained in the table below.

 Table 9.1-1: Attributes needed to support privacy data